-All additions and deletions are highlighted in Bold type [bracketed items] are deletions [(3) Performance on PSSA writing assessments shall be demonstrated by the quality of students' written compositions on a variety of topics and modes of writing.] [(4)] (3) Performance on PSSA science assessments shall be demonstrated by students' responses to grade appropriate content and by the quality of their responses to questions that demonstrate knowledge of each category of the standards for science and technology and environment and ecology.
+(3) [Performance on PSSA writing assessments shall be demonstrated by the quality of students' written compositions on a variety of topics and modes of writing.
+22 PA Code Chapter 4 (4)] Performance on PSSA science assessments shall be demonstrated by students' responses to grade appropriate content and by the quality of their responses to questions that demonstrate knowledge of each category of the standards for science and technology and environment and ecology.

-[(5)] (4) Levels of proficiency shall be advanced, proficient, basic and below basic.
+[(5)] (4) Levels of proficiency PERFORMANCE LEVELS shall be advanced, proficient, basic and below basic.
 In consultation with educators, students, parents and citizens, the Department will develop and recommend to the Board for its approval specific criteria for advanced, proficient, basic and below basic levels of performance.

-(c) The Department will develop or cause to be developed PSSA assessments based on Pennsylvania Common Core Standards [academic standards] in Mathematics[, Reading, Writing and [Science] English Language Arts under § 4.12 and contained in Appendix A, and academic standards in Science and Technology and Environment and Ecology under § 4.12 and contained in Appendix B. In developing assessments, the Department will consult with educators, students, parents and citizens regarding the specific methods of assessment.
+(e) (B) The Department will develop or cause to be developed PSSA assessments based on [academic standards in Mathematics, Reading, Writing and Science] Pennsylvania Common Core Standards in Mathematics and English Language Arts under § 4.12 and contained in Appendix A-1 and academic standards in Science and Technology and Environment and Ecology under § 4.12 and contained in Appendix B. In developing PSSA assessments, the Department will consult with educators, students, parents and citizens regarding the specific methods of assessment.
 To ensure that information regarding student performance is available to parents and teachers, State assessments developed under this section must include student names.
 Individual test results shall be used in planning instruction only by parents, teachers, administrators and guidance counselors with a need to know based upon local board policy on testing and in reporting academic progress.
-The Department [or] and other Commonwealth entities are prohibited from All additions and deletions are highlighted in Bold type [bracketed items] are deletions collecting individual student test scores, and may only collect aggregate test scores by school and district.
+The Department [or] and other Commonwealth entities are prohibited from collecting individual student test scores, and may only collect aggregate test scores by school and district.

-(d) The State assessments shall be administered annually and include assessments of the State academic standards in Mathematics and [Reading] English Language Arts at grades 3 [- 1 through 8 [and 11; in Writing at grades 5, 8 and 11;], and in Science and Technology and Environment and Ecology at grades 4[,] and 8 [and 11].
-Additional state assessments shall be administered annually in accordance with subsection (e).
+22 PA Code Chapter 4 (d) (C) The State PSSA assessments shall be administered annually and include assessments of the State academic standards in Mathematics and [Reading] English Language Arts at grades 3 [-8 and 11; in Writing at grades 5, 8 and 11;] through 8, and in Science and Technology and Environment and Ecology at grades 4[, 8 and 11] and 8.
+Additional state assessments shall be administered annually in accordance with subsection (e). (e) [Students not achieving at the proficient level in the administration of State assessments in grade 11 shall be provided one additional opportunity in grade 12 to demonstrate a proficient level on the PSSA assessments.] § 4.51B.
+KEYSTONE EXAMS.

-[(e) Students not achieving at the proficient level in the administration of State assessments in grade 11 shall be provided one additional opportunity in grade 12 to demonstrate a proficient level on the PSSA assessments.] [(f)] (e) The Department will develop or cause to be developed Keystone Exams as follows:
+[(f)] (A) The Department will develop or cause to be developed Keystone Exams as follows:

-(1) Three assessments aligned with the Mathematics standards, contained in Appendix A, that assess the academic content traditionally included in Algebra I, Algebra II and Geometry courses.
+(1) Three assessments aligned with the Mathematics standards, contained in Appendix A- 1, that assess the academic content traditionally included in Algebra I, Algebra II and Geometry courses.

-(2) Two assessments aligned with select [Reading, Writing, Speaking and Listening] English Language Arts standards, contained in Appendix A, that assess academic content traditionally included in high school literature and composition courses.

-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions (3) Three assessments aligned with select History and Civics and Government standards, contained in Appendix C, that assess content traditionally included in high school level American History, World History and Civics and Government courses.
+(2) Two assessments aligned with select [Reading, Writing, Speaking and Listening] English Language Arts standards, contained in Appendix A-1 that assess academic content traditionally included in high school literature and composition courses.
+(3) Three assessments aligned with select History and Civics and Government standards, contained in Appendix C, that assess content traditionally included in high school level American History, World History and Civics and Government courses.

-(4) Two assessments aligned with select standards for Science and Technology and Environment and Ecology, contained in Appendix B, that assess academic content traditionally included in high school level Biology and Chemistry courses.
+22 PA Code Chapter 4 (4) Two assessments aligned with select standards for Science and Technology and Environment and Ecology, contained in Appendix B, that assess academic content traditionally included in high school level Biology and Chemistry courses.